-St Patrick's School class of 1969 reunite to thank their teachers
+St Patrick's School Class of 1969 reunite to thank their teachers

-SINGAPORE - It began with a casual conversation among a group of St Patrick's School old boys last December, but ended up becoming an exhaustive attempt to track down as many batch mates and teachers as possible for a 50th anniversary reunion.
+It began as a casual conversation among a group of St Patrick's School old boys last December, but ended up becoming an exhaustive attempt to track down as many batch mates and teachers as possible for a 50th anniversary reunion.

-Some had died, others had seemingly vanished without a trace, and a number declined to turn up for professional or personal reasons.
+Some had died, others had seemingly vanished without a trace, and a number of those contacted declined to turn up for professional or personal reasons.

-In the end, more than 50 St Patrick's School alumni from the class of 1969 gathered at the Singapore Cricket Club on Thursday (Aug 15) to thank 13 of their teachers for helping shape them into the men they are today.
+In the end, more than 50 St Patrick's School alumni from the Class of 1969 gathered at the Singapore Cricket Club last Thursday to thank 13 of their teachers for helping shape them into the men they are today.

 "It was a time-consuming and occasionally distressing undertaking.
 I tried to contact 130 of us and 15 teachers in all, and some had passed on or were down and out," said engineer Wesley D'aranjo, 66, chairman of the organising committee and retired brigadier-general from the Singapore Armed Forces.